transformerlab/transformerlab-docs/docs/evaluate/common-evals.md

 - **Step:** In the next tab, select the dataset for your task.
 - **Instruction:** Set the input and output column names within your dataset.
 The `input` column represents the prompts that you originally sent to the model.
 The `output` column contains the model’s responses.
 - **Outcome:** The plugin will evaluate the output column based on the metrics you have defined.
-While the current version only supports evaluating model outputs, future versions will allow you to evaluate the input column as well on some specific evaluation metrics.
+While the current version only supports evaluating model outputs, future versions will allow you to evaluate the input column on specific evaluation metrics as well.
 <img src={require('./gifs/common-evals/5_SelectingDataset.gif').default} alt="GIF Animation" width="500" />